harunjeylan/django_react_ecommerce/README.md

 - **[JWT](https://jwt.io/)** - JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.
 - **[Nivo](https://nivo.rocks/)** - nivo provides a rich set of dataviz components, built on top of D3 and React.

-- **[Vite](https://vitejs.dev/)** - A build tool that aims to provide a faster and leaner development experience for modern web projects.

 - **[GitHub](https://github.com/)** - provides hosting for software development version control using Git.
 - **[Git](https://git-scm.com/)** - version-control system for tracking changes in source code during software development.